bercol20/Elk-Stack-Project/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because... only ansible public key can be used
 - _TODO: What is the main advantage of automating configuration with Ansible?_
-The main avanatage of Ansible is to automate away drudgery from daily tasks while reducing or elimination human error
+The main avanatage of Ansible is to automate away drudgery from daily tasks while reducing or elimination human error.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - ...
 Install docker python module
 - ...
 Download filebeat using CURL command
+- ...
 Enable and configure system module
-      Install docker.io
+-....
+Install docker.io and pip3

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.